A diver computer is an essential piece of kit, but which one you chose to buy depends on your individual dive needs

 - No safety stop timer, just an alarm

 One of the most unique features of the Cressi Leonardo is the algorithm that is utilised.
-Developed by Bruce Wlenke, the Cressi RGBM Algorithm has been specially adapted which offers safe decompression diving.
-This makes this dive computer an ideal purchase for divers that often do repetitive dives and those looking to do liveaboard holidays.
+Developed by Bruce Wlenke, the Cressi RGBM Algorithm has been specially adapted, offering safe decompression diving.
+This makes this dive computer ideal for divers who often do repetitive dives and those looking to do liveaboard holidays.

 This is another computer which benefits from user changeable battery feature ensuring that maintenance costs are kept to a minimum as there is no need to send off to a service centre.
 Not only that, the battery life is indicated on the screen so that you can plan for your next battery change.